Feat2GS: Probing Visual Foundation Models with Gaussian Splatting: Conclusion

 \section{Conclusion}

 We now return to our original question: Are visual foundation models (VFMs) aware of geometry and texture?
 To give an answer based on diverse datasets, we proposed \featgs, a method that maps features of VFMs to 3DGS, allowing us to explore their geometry and texture awareness through 2D images without requiring 3D \gt.

-We found that recent VFMs capture geometry well but struggle with texture.
-3D pointmap~\cite{DUSt3R} is critical, to learn a multi-view consistent, geometry-aware model.
-Texture awareness benefits a lot from masked-image-reconstruction pre-training, like MAE~\cite{MAE}.
-In addition, \featgs effectively harnesses VFMs for novel view synthesis (NVS) task on casual, sparse captures.
+Our work reveals new insights: correlations between novel view synthesis and 3D metrics (\cref{tab:DTU}, \cref{fig:metric3d}), color shift in SD (\cref{fig:sd_shift}), and better view consistency from models trained on pointmaps over depth (\cref{fig:gmode}).
+In addition, \featgs effectively harnesses VFMs for novel view synthesis task on sparse casual captures.
 These findings suggest that predicting 3D Gaussians from various views in a canonical space and training the model with photometric loss is a promising strategy for developing 3D VFMs, also noted at~\cite{NoPoSplat,LSM}.
-Moreover, VFM feature ensembling is also an interesting topic worth exploring~\cite{RADIO,Theia}, and we demonstrate that this can be effectively achieved in \featgs through simple concatenation.
+Moreover, VFM feature ensembling is an interesting topic worth exploring~\cite{RADIO,Theia}, and we demonstrate that this can be effectively achieved in \featgs through simple concatenation.
 We hope these insights, along with \featgs --- a versatile tool for future model exploration --- will advance VFM research and drive progress in 3D vision.